Finessing Staying Alive

 A good stopping spot at an intersection like this one,if there are already vehicles queued, is just behind a truck.
 I sit mid lane, and use the truck's slow start to get stable and build up speed without delaying traffic behind me.

-In any event, always stop based on what will give the most visibility if something goes wrong, and and placed to discourage close squeeze-by passes while you are at your most unstable.
+In any event, always stop based on what will give the most visibility if something goes wrong, and placed to discourage close squeeze-by passes while you are at your most unstable.

 3. This route is an excellent commuting route because of the connections through to Mawson Lakes and because of the large number of professional, and mostly courteous, drivers who use Churchill Road North.
 But I see some appalling approaches taken by cyclists.
 They occur elsewhere, as well.

 The red route asks for trouble.
 The bike is coming in from where no one should be, and is crossing two lanes turning left.
-Yellow starts in the correct lane, but then slides out of view in the mistake view that this route is safer, ignoring the fact that it must re-enter the flow of traffic in an area where gravel and glass collect, (the yellow hatched area) and where drivers are often looking right to assess their opportunity to overtake.
+Yellow starts in the correct lane, but then slides out of view in the mistaken view that this route is safer, ignoring the fact that it must re-enter the flow of traffic in an area where gravel and glass collect, (the yellow hatched area) and where drivers are often looking right to assess their opportunity to overtake.
 It invites squeeze-by passing.
 Both the red and yellow routes tend closer to the edge of the lane and toward being forced into the edge of the road in the area of the yellow circle.
 The blue route remains visible the whole time, and having started in the centre of the lane, is less prone to being cut off.
 A reasonably fit rider will reach at least the area of the blue ellipse before most traffic catches up with them, and be even further along before most trucks get near them.
 Obviously, one needs to stop and start in the correct gear!

 If I found I was not able to get some way across before traffic from a standing stop, I might consider using pedestrian lights.